Ngz91/Eunomia/README.md

 </div>

-Analyze your code locally using a LLM.
+Analyze your code locally using a GPT4All LLM.
 No data shared and no internet connection required after downloading all the necessary files.
 Eunomia is based on the imartinez original [privateGPT](https://github.com/imartinez/privateGPT) project.
-Eunomia limits itself to only analyze the source code files provided and give you an answer based on your question.
+Eunomia limits itself to only analyze the source code files provided and give you an answer based on your query.

 # Preview
 ![](https://raw.githubusercontent.com/Ngz91/Eunomia/master/images/Eunomia_img1.png)